top of page

 Presiding Elders who have served the Kansas City District are the Reverends Frank Alstork, S.D.
 Martin, F.Z.
 Flack, James F. Gray, George W. Whisonant, Samuel L. Hopkins, Joseph H. Jones Sr., Harvest T. Wilkins, Kenneth Monroe, Michael L. Murray, and presently, Seth M. Moulton.

 Pastors appointed to St. Matthew were Reverends Chappel, Canty, S.S.
 Ingram, Broomfield, J.C.
 Webb, W.A.
 Hilliard (later became a Bishop), Ben Blanks, George W. Whisonant, G.M.
 Howell, Annie M. Webb, Milford S. Vaughn, Jesse L. Williams, Dr. Osofo L.H.
-McDonald, Terry L. Jones Sr., Herolin Aiken, Vince L. Monden, Lloyd W. McKenzie Jr., D’Andre W. James-Daniels, Kelsey M. Hopson and Dr. Charles W. Thurman Jr.
+McDonald, Terry L. Jones Sr., Herolin Aiken, Vince L. Monden, Lloyd W. McKenzie Jr., D’Andre W. James-Daniels, Kelsey M. Hopson, Dr. Charles W. Thurman Jr., and Wiliam Marcell Brown.

 The question may be asked as to why and how did this congregation decide to relocate to Linwood and Kensington?